sketchplugins/plugin-directory/README.md

 - [Sketch Reverse](https://github.com/lucaorio/sketch-reverse), by Luca Orio: Reverse the position or depth of selected elements.
 - [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
 - [Sketch Runner](http://sketchrunner.com), by Sketch Runner: Speed up your Sketch workflow
-- [Sketch Search Everywhere](https://github.com/mrpeak/sketch-search-everywhere), by 捻捻转儿: Search layer and select it, by matching textValue, name or ObjectID.
 - [Sketch Select](https://github.com/canisminor1990/sketch-select), by Canis Minor: Make it much more convenient to select layers with similar attributes.
 - [Sketch SF UI Font Fixer](https://github.com/kylehickinson/sketch-sf-ui-font-fixer), by Kyle Hickinson: A Sketch plugin that adjusts the character spacing on text layers using iOS 9's SF UI Text/Display fonts to what it would be when used in an iOS app.
 - [Sketch Show Bounding Boxes](https://github.com/pravdomil/Sketch-Show-Bounding-Boxes), by Pravdomil: Sketch plugin that shows bounding boxes of all layers